tomslee/airbnb-data-collection/README.md

 ## Using the script

 You must be comfortable messing about with databases and python to use this.
+For running the script with docker please check: [Run Airbnb data collection with Docker](docker/README.md)

 To run the airbnb.py scraper you will need to use python 3.4 or later and install the modules listed at the top of the file.
 The difficult one is lxml: you'll have to go to their web site to get it.
 It doesn't seem to be in the normal python repositories so if you're on Linux you may get it through an application package manager (apt-get or yum, for example).
 The Anaconda distribution includes lxml and many other packages, and that's now the one
 I use.